abinit/abinit/doc/installation.md

     ./runtests.py fast

 It will create a directory named Test_suite.
 All the results will be in that directory.
-The output files will be automatically compared, thanks to a 'diff' command, to a set of reference files (in ~abinit/tests/fast/Refs/).
+The output files will be automatically compared, thanks to GNU 'diff' to a set of reference files (in ~abinit/tests/fast/Refs/).
 The corresponding difference files are prefixed by 'diff.'.

 In addition to 'diff', there are two other levels of automatic analysis: one